What Does Red and Green Make When Mixed?

 How to Mix Red and Green to Make Different Hues and Shades

 It's time to experiment!
 Now that we have a basis for how red and green mix, we can start exploring different hues and shades of brown.
-The first rule to know is that not all reds and greens are the same!
-This means that you may not get the same brown every time you mix (especially if you change the red and green you're mixing with).
-Don't panic!
-Remember that green is a combination of blue and yellow, which each have their own hues as well.
+As we’ve seen, not all reds and greens are the same, so you will not always get the same thing by mixing red and green.
+You could get a rich, warm brown or a cool, purple-toned brown.

 red and green make brown color swatches